qqaysaneah/edx-documentation/en_us/shared/course_assets/course_files.rst

 .. _Upload a File:

 *******************
-Upload a File
+Upload Files
 *******************

 .. note::
   Ensure that you obtain copyright permissions for files and images you upload to your course, and that you cite sources appropriately.

-To upload a file, follow these steps.
+To upload one or more files, follow these steps.

 #.
-Create or locate the file on your computer.
+Create or locate the files on your computer.

    .. note::
-     When Studio generates URLs for uploaded files, the file name becomes part of the URL and is visible to students when they access the file.
+     When Studio generates URLs for an uploaded file, the file name becomes part of the URL and is visible to students when they access the file.
      Avoid using file names that contain information that you do not want to share about the file contents, such as "Answerkey.pdf".

 #.
 On the **Content** menu, select **Files & Uploads**.

 #.
-On the **Files & Uploads** page, drag your file into the **Drag and Drop**
+On the **Files & Uploads** page, drag your file or files into the **Drag and
-   area.
+   Drop** area.

    .. note::
      If you upload a file that has the same name as an existing course file, the original file is overwritten without warning.

-The **Files & Uploads** page refreshes to show the uploaded file.
+The **Files & Uploads** page refreshes to show the uploaded file or files.

 To upload additional files, drag more files into the **Drag and Drop** area of the page.